coinse/cs453-assignment0-onboarding/README.md

 - CS453 does not allow any use of generative AI models.
 Do your own thinking and programming.
 - All assignments and reports are to be written and submitted in English.
+- Reports should be submitted in PDF format: do not submit raw Markdown files, text files, MS Word files, etc.
 - CS453 uses GitHub Classroom to collect assignment deliverables.
-Assignments should be pushed to the branch `main` (**NOT** `master`).
+Assignments should be pushed to the branch `main` (**NOT** `master` or any other branches).
-- Reports should be submitted in PDF format: do not submit raw Markdown files, text files, MS Word files, etc.
+- Do NOT change your GitHub ID that you use for assignments during the semester.
 - Late submissions are allowed for one extra week from the deadline, and a penalty multiplier of 0.7 will be applied.
 Submissions thare are more than one week late will not be graded.

 ### The Deliverable for this assignment

 You need to perform two simple tasks.

-- Push a Python program that prints the class rules listed above.
+- Push a Python Hello World program, `hello.py`.
-- Push an one-line text file with your class-related information.
+- Push a text file, `pledge.txt`, which contains your class-related information.

 ### The Python Program